rancherfederal/carbide-docs/docs/registry-docs/introduction.md

 - Verifiable SBOMs and dependency vulnerability reports

 It's important to recognize that the Carbide Secured Registry (CSR) has an ever-evolving set of capabilities.
 As the standards and best practices around software supply chain security evolve, so will Carbide Secured Registry (CSR).

+> **DISCLAIMER**:  The Secured Registry (rgcrprod.azurecr.us) is _not_ intended to be used as the primary registry for running Kubernetes clusters.
+It is only intended as the acquisition point to obtain the Carbide secured images.
+Customers should seed their own private OCI registries, and use that registry for their Kubernetes clusters.

+If you see areas for improvement, please submit Github issues [here](https://github.com/rancherfederal/carbide-docs/issues).